astral-sh/ruff/CONTRIBUTING.md

 responsible for converting `flake8` configuration files to Ruff's TOML format.
 This logic lives in `flake8_to_ruff/src/converter.rs`.

-Run `cargo dev generate-options` to update the documentation for supported configuration options, and `cargo dev generate-json-schema` to update the JSON schema for `tool.ruff` in `pyproject.toml`.
+Finally, regenerate the documentation and generated code with `cargo +nightly dev generate-all`.

 ## Release process